blackwolf244/Tabliss-Dark-Glass/README.md

 ---

-This repository contains a custom theme for Tabliss, allowing you to personalize your browser's start page with a more minimal and unobstrusive design.
+This repository contains a custom theme for Tabliss, allowing you to personalize your browser's start page with a more minimal and unobtrusive design.
 The theme includes a JSON file for import and a CSS file that can be added separately for more flexibility.

 ## Preview